-tekmar Zone Control function Selector switch = Zone Control The control will monitor the indoor temperatures of all zones, as well as the outdoor and supply temperatures, and shift the Heating Curve (and the WWSD point) up or down to fine adjust the system supply water temperature for whichever zone requires the hottest supply water.
-The Occupied and Unoccupied dials are not functional.
+2K RTU function Selector switch = Indoor Sensor -

+The control will monitor the indoor, outdoor and supply temperatures, and shift the Heating Curve (and the WWSD point) up or down to fine adjust the system supply water temperature whenever the room temperature is different than the setting of the RTU dial.
+The Occupied and Unoccupied dials are not functional, and a setback RTU must be used if Unoccupied schedules are desired.